mariamraji01/Upstream-Production-Performance-Analysis/README.md

 Data Analyst | Power BI | SQL | Data Storytelling

 ### Connect With Me
 - LinkedIn: www.linkedin.com/in/mariam-raji055
 - Email: mariamraji50@gmail.com

----

-⭐ If you found this project interesting, feel free to connect with me and explore my other analytics projects.